MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 Building and designing sustainable workloads on Microsoft Azure can be challenging for these main reasons:

 - Understanding if your workloads are in alignment with sustainability targets.
-It requires assessments of current workloads to determine if they are designed in a sustainable way.
+It requires assessments of current workloads to determine if they're designed in a sustainable way.
 - Designing workloads that are natively environmentally friendly and optimized.
 - Measuring and tracking the emissions of your workloads.